Living The Questions

 I needed to give up the quest for answers, leave them in the future, & learn how to live my way into them organically, one present moment at a time.

 I learned that enough is greater than more.

 And I learned that the questions themselves, just as much as the answers, were worthy of my respect & presence.

 In just a few sentences, Rilke taught me a lot.
 But the lessons didn’t end there.
-When he was done with me, God Himself stepped in to deliver the final punchline, in the form of a 1-word answer.
+When he was done with me, The Man Upstairs stepped in to deliver the final punchline, in the form of a 1-word answer.
 But it wasn’t the kind of answer I’d been hunting, no grand revelation or Aha!-inducer.
 It was a simple reminder, of an answer I already had but had gotten distracted from.

 An Unexpected Answer